-Many items you may want to use are impossible to power directly from your batteries.
+Many electronics like a laptop or TV are impossible to power directly from your camper van batteries.
 Inverters to the rescue!
-Inverters are cool devices that turn battery power into 110V AC household wall plugs (or 220V if you’re into that kind of thing).
+Inverters are cool devices that turn 12 volt battery power into 110V or 220V AC power.

-Inverters are common for vandwellers but they should not be the default for every build.
+Inverters are common for camper conversions but they are not necessary for every build.
 If you can get away with powering everything straight from a DC battery, then skip the inefficiency and save some money.
 For those trying to cook with and induction burner or run a high powered laptop, you might not have a choice.

 There are only two things you will be deciding on when looking at inverters: Size and Type